Lisa Vanderpump Teases ‘Incredible’ New Season Of ‘Vanderpump Rules’ After Celebrating One Year At TomTom

 According to the report, some of the new cast members work at SUR Restaurant, while others do not.

-As for Vanderpump’s role on the eighth season, the insider weight on to say that fans wouldn’t be seeing as much of her this year as they have in past seasons.
+As for Vanderpump’s role on the eighth season, the insider went on to say that fans wouldn’t be seeing as much of her this year as they have in past seasons.

 “She’s been filming a lot less, mainly because she’s so busy with Vanderpump Vegas and Vanderpump Dogs.
-Plus, she really wants to open a new restaurant or have a plan in place this year,” the source alleged.
+Plus, she really wants to open a new restaurant or have a plan in place this year,” the source said.